raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 to that server, or to another suitable server, if more than one is available.
 If reconnecting to the same server, the client MUST respect the indicated delay before attempting to reconnect.

-(QUESTION: Should we have a recommendation for a server that wanted to signal the client not to reconnect at all (if there is a use case for that)?)

 # Connection Sharing {#sharing}